The writing app that works

 You buy bookmoth once.
 Updates are free, forever.
 No tiers, no usage caps.

 AI costs are between you and your API provider.
-A 3,500-word chapter costs about 30 cents via Claude.
-A full novel: roughly $8 to $15.
-Use OpenRouter or a local model and it costs less.
+A chapter costs anywhere from 2 to 30 cents depending on the model: Claude sits at the top end for maximum quality, OpenRouter models bring it down to a few cents, and local models are free.
 You see exactly what you spend in your own dashboard.

 Most AI writing subscriptions charge $19-29/month.
 In three months you've spent more than bookmoth costs forever.